catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)The Wonderful Functions of the Bible.md

 hymns: [469,256]
 speaker: prbarnabaschong
 ---

+Summary:
+The Word of God is meant to help us in our daily lives so that we may be equipped for the good works.
+Indeed, some portions of the Bible seem mysterious, especially when it concerns things of the future.
+These things will slowly be revealed by God.
+But, the Bible focuses on a few points; teaches us how to be Son of God for us Christians who belong to Him.
+This sermon covers a few symbols in the Bible used to describe the Word of God:

+1. The Word of God is like a light and lamp
+2. The Word of God is like a mirror
+3. The Word of God is like a seed

 What does ‘wonderful functions’ mean?
 The theme for this SM is to encourage everyone to read the Bible and love the Bible more.
 When we talk about the Word of God, sometimes we may think that it is difficult to understand the Word of God because the Word of God may contain many deep teachings and concern things of the future.
 This is why many say that the Word of God is full of mysteries.
 Some non-Christians may even attempt to interpret the Bible with Bible-codes, “Since the Bible is the Word of God, it must contain many secrets and hidden meanings!”